 Where to Stay in New York City

-Here are a few of our recommended hotels.
-You can read reviews of book directly through any of these links (they are affiliate links, and help us keep the lights on around here):
+Here are a few of our recommended hotels in NYC.
+You can read reviews of book directly through any of these links:

 - The Quin – luxury boutique hotel near Central Park with a bar/lounge, renovated rooms and nice bathrooms ⇒ Read reviews | Book now on Expedia

 - Kimpton Hotel Eventi – Luxury boutique spa hotel in Chelsea.
 The location and the hotel itself is very impressive ⇒Read reviews | Book now on Expedia